 When you’re clear on this, you can read on to learn how you can achieve that.

 Which Social Media Platform Should Your Salon Focus On?

-Clearly there’s quite a few different social media platforms out there that are relevant for salons and spas.
+Clearly, there are quite a few different social media platforms out there that are relevant for salons and spas.

 But your salon marketing efforts will not be effective if you go after all of them at the same time.

 Focus on one first.
 Master it well.
 See that it is bringing you new salon clients and is growing your salon or spa business.

 Then you move to the next.